sharkwouter/vaporos-ftpserver/README.md

 Install the following packages:

-- python3
+- python
-- python3-pygame
+- python-pygame
-- python3-pyftpdlib
+- python-pyftpdlib
-- git
+- fonts-dejavu

 The application can be started by starting the ``steamos-ftpserver.py`` script.